 As Vashti’s confidence increases, so does her creativity.
 And she invents a new kind of artwork called a “not-a-dot” in which she paints everywhere on the page except inside the dot.
 (For us art teachers we call this “negative space,” but I don’t get into that with kindergarteners.)
 Vashti’s story is a wonderful lesson for children at any age.

 The students really get into the visuals of The Dot book.
 The effect – watercolor coupled with an Andy Warhol-like blotted line drawing – is simple enough to draw their attention.
 The imperfect nature of the illustrations, I believe, convey a sense of familiarity to young children making it more engaging for them.
-If you’d like to use it in your art lessons, you can pick up a copy on Amazon (affiliate link).

 The Dot Art Lesson